Employment Relations FAQ

 NB: This list is not exhaustive.
 It gives an indication as to what would be considered.

-Please note that there have been changes to the Fair Work Act 2009 which from June 2023 empower the Fair Work Commission to deal with disputes about a flexible work arrangement (sections 65B and C).
+Under sections 65B and 65C of the Fair Work Act 2009, the Fair Work Commission can also deal with disputes about a flexible work arrangement.

 Question: